Snow Running Tips from a Run Coach

 If you hate the treadmill and live in an area that gets cold in the winter, snow running may become an issue for you.
 The good news is, running in the snow is definitely possible with the right gear and tactics.
 Plus snow running can be so beautiful and peaceful, much more exciting than a treadmill jaunt.
 Whether you have just one snowfall a year or many, these snow running tips will help you stay safe and happy for many snowy miles to come.

 Disclaimer: When you buy through our links, we may earn a commission - at no extra expense to you.
-We only do this for products we have tried or come highly recommended.
+We are an Amazon Associate.
+We only link products we have tried or come highly recommended.
 Learn more.

 It’s easy to get overwhelmed by the feeling of wet feet or worry about slipping in the snow, but with the right methods, you can have a great run in the snow and even enjoy the wintery wonderland around you.
 I admit I avoided running in the snow a lot until covid came and gyms were closed.
 Then a particularly snowy, cold winter hit, and I found myself traipsing through the snow with my enthusiastic snow dog.
 And I found, through trial and error, a lot of ways to make snow running more fun and manageable.
 Here are my tips as a run coach and a snow runner convert.